protectai/modelscan/notebooks/README.md

 <br></br>
 # Classical ML libraries

-modelscan also supports all ML libraries that support pickle for their model serialization, such as Sklearn, XGBoost, Catboost etc. A notebook to illustrate
+modelscan also supports all ML libraries that support pickle for their model serialization, such as Sklearn, XGBoost, Catboost etc. A notebook to illustrate the following is added.

 - Exfiltrate AWS secret on a XGBoost model using `os.system()`
 - ModelScan usage and expected scan results with safe and unsafe XGBoost models

-is added.

 📓 Notebook: [xgboost_diabetes_classification.ipynb](./xgboost_diabetes_classification.ipynb)